A theorem for the normalization of continuous spectrum stationary states

 \section{\sl Introduction}

 The normalization of stationary states continuous spectrum one dimensional Schr\"odinger wave functions in the presence of a real and finite range potential often becomes involved and cumbersome.
 This normalization is essential for the use of these waves in a perturbative solution of more complicated problems in which extra interactions are present.
 It is also essential for the expression of completeness of the spectrum to have properly normalized wave functions.\ci{amaku},\ci{ dalab} We here show that the calculation gets simplified resorting to a hitherto unknown mathematical equalities.

-We here show that the calculation becomes simple and even trivial when a mathematical equality is used.
-This equality may have other applications also.

-In the section 2 we derive this equality.
+In section 2 we derive these relations.
 Section 3 applies one of the equalities to the case of a square well.
 Section 4 evaluates the normalization of continuous spectrum wave functions.